Is oatmeal good for upset stomach? Before answering this question, we should understand an upset stomach and what remedy is needed for that.

 5.3.
 Salads

-You can add your favorite oats to a bowl of vegetables and fruits.
-Your salad bowl will become more nutrient and delicious.
+You can add your favourite oats to a bowl of vegetables and fruits.
+Your salad bowl will become more nutrient-rich and delicious.
 The chewy texture of the fibrous oats will add to the scrumptiousness of your salad.

 5.4.
 Scottish Oatmeal

 The outermost inedible layer of oats, that is the whole oat groats is ground and added to soups and stews.
-Known as Scottish oatmeal, it is cooked for 15 to 20 minutes.
-You can make chicken oats soup or lentil oats soup or anything else.
+Known as Scottish oatmeal3, it is cooked for 15 to 20 minutes.
+You can make chicken oats soup lentil oats soup or anything else.

 5.5.
 Upma